In 2019, Affiliate marketing was responsible for billions of dollars in sales for vendors.

-You can curate your content into topics which makes it easy to organize and find.
+You can curate your content into topics that makes it easy to organize and find.
 The more you interact on the platform, the more traffic you can accumulate.

 Users have the ability to suggest content for your topic boards and you can also do the same for them.
 Look for active boards that generate a lot of daily traffic.